 Her own memoir, Making the Break, is about her ski business in the French Alps.
 Sarah has mentored writers to achieve their own writing ambitions and finds helping others get exactly what they want down on a page to be the most satisfying job of all.

 “I am fascinated by everything and everyone.
 People have such amazing life stories and such innovative ways to tell them!
 I love the art of writing in all forms.
 It’s my passion.
 One of the most important things one learns as an editor is to spot the top line, and I believe that can help new writers identify the most interesting parts of their life stories.”—Sarah Yuen

 Sarah splits her time between Spain where she currently lives and Great Britain.
-She is happy to work with clients in whatever way they find most comfortable, from a gentle guiding hand to a full ghostwriter service.
+She is happy to work with clients in whatever way they find most comfortable, from a gentle guiding hand in memoir-writing help to a full ghostwriter service.